nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 of the enumeration.
 This value must match the name attribute of one of the item definitions within the enumeration (see below).

-* An optional attribute `serialize_type` giving the type of the enumeration for serialization.
+* An optional attribute `serialize_type` giving the numeric type of the enumeration when serializing.

 If the attribute `namespace` is missing, then the type is placed in the global namespace.